logo for nutrition-and-you.com

 Selection and storage

-In the store, select fresh fruits with bright yellow-orange color without bruises or cuts on them.
-"Dried permissions" are also available readily in the supermarkets and have similarities with dried apricots.
+In the stores, select fresh fruits featuring bright yellow-orange color without any surface bruises or cuts on them.
+"Dried persimmons" can also be available readily in supermarkets and feature many similarities to dried apricots.

-Mature, hard astringent persimmons can be stored in the refrigerator for several months.
-Non-astringent varieties have short shelf life and can be stored for only a few days at room temperature.
+Mature, hard, astringent persimmons can be stored in the refrigerator for several months.
+Non-astringent varieties have a short shelf span and can be stored for only a few days at room temperature.

 Preparation and serving methods

-Persimmons can be eaten fresh or dried or cooked.
-Raw, fresh fruits can be cut into quarters or eaten whole like an apple.
-The flesh ranges from firm to mushy and is very sweet.
+Persimmons can be consumed fresh, dried, or cooked.
+Raw fruits can be cut into quarters or eaten wholesomely like an apple.
+Their texture ranges from firm to mushy and is very sweet.

 Here are some serving tips:

-• Dried persimmon fruits can be used in cookies, cakes, puddings, salads and as a topping for breakfast cereal.
+• Dried persimmon fruits (hoshigaki in Japan) can be used in cookies, cakes, muffins, puddings, salads, and as a topping in breakfast cereal.

-• Persimmon fruit pudding is a popular dessert using fresh persimmons.
+• Persimmon fruit pudding is a popular dessert that uses fresh fruits.

-• Dried fruits are also used as snacks or used in desserts.
-They are used widely to make the traditional Korean spicy recipe, sujeonggwa, while the matured, fermented fruit is used to make persimmon vinegar called "gamsikcho"
+• Dried fruits can be enjoyed as snacks or used in desserts.
+They are widely employed to make traditional Korean spicy recipe, sujeonggwa, while a matured, fermented fruit is used to make persimmon vinegar called "gamsikcho"